malramsay64/phd-thesis/99_Frontmatter/abstract.md

 and their phenomenally slow crystal growth rates, are both observations we don't yet fully understand.
-This thesis introduces a 2D molecular liquid based on ortho-terphenyl, that is used to investigate the behaviour of the liquid state through molecular dynamics simulations.
+This thesis introduces a 2D molecular liquid based on ortho-terphenyl, used to investigate the behaviour of the liquid state through molecular dynamics simulations.
 Using newly developed methods for describing the dynamic behaviour of individual molecules,